Co-op Name: CACVRA

-In the 1980s, the co-op and surrounding communities in the remote Apurimac Valley were severely impacted by the social and political conflict occurring in Peru’s Ayacucho Province.
-Within the last several years, CACVRA has recovered to re-establish strong export volumes of coffee, and has also become a significant producer and exporter of organic cacao to international markets.
+Full Profile: The Agrarian Coffee Cooperative of the Apurimac River Valley (CACVRA) was formed in 1969 to market coffee for small-scale farmers in Peru.
+In the 1980’s, the co-op and surrounding communities in the remote Apurimac Valley were severely impacted by the social and political conflict occurring in peru’s Ayacucho Province.
+Within the last several years, CACVRA has recovered to re-establish strong export volumes of coffee and has also become a significant producer and exporter of organic cacao to international markets.